ovidiu-ionescu/docker-build/README.md

-When ran from the root of a workspace project, the program will read the `Cargo.toml` files from every subproject and create a multi stage `Dockerfile`, that can compile the sources and produce the images.
+When ran from the root of a workspace project, the program will read the `Cargo.toml` files from every subproject and create a multi stage `Dockerfile`, that can compile the sources and produce the images.\
+The ones with the name starting with `lib` will be ignored.

+If the project is not a workspace, it will only generate for the current project.

 The images will have labels with information extracted from `Cargo.toml`